-Two studies, carried out by Harvard researchers and published in renowned journal The Lancet, have produced the most detailed description yet of how stress can affect the heart.
+Two studies, carried out by Harvard researchers and published in renowned journal The Lancet, offer a detailed description of how stress can affect the heart.
 They suggest an association between high stress levels and an increased risk of heart attack and stroke.
-Indeed, the researchers have concluded that being stressed could be as dangerous for your heart as smoking or having high blood pressure1.

 What it means

-This research has added greatly to our understanding of how stress affects the body generally, and the heart in particular.
-The relationship between stress and heart health is a complex one, but doctors can be confident in saying that if you’re stressed, taking steps to manage that stress is important for your health .
 When you’re stressed, you’re more likely to take up unhealthy habits to help you cope, such as smoking, drinking too much alcohol or overeating.
 These habits are bad for your heart and can increase your risk of heart attack or stroke even more.
-But there are simple steps you can take to help you relax and bring down your stress level2

-A recent study found that just 15 minutes of meditation per day reduces the risk of stroke and heart attack in people with chronic heart disease, by 48 percent2
+One study found that just 15 minutes of meditation per day reduces the risk of stroke and heart attack in people with chronic heart disease by 48%.2

-.
-Although the research looked at people who already have heart disease, practising meditation could have health benefits for everyone, including those who have high stress levels.
+Although the research looked at people who already had heart disease, practising meditation could have health benefits for everyone, including those who have high stress levels.

 Regardless of factors such as age, gender and the condition of their health, people who meditate regularly tend to feel more balanced and less stressed.

 A Stanford University study found that after just eight weeks of meditation, there was increased activity in areas of the prefrontal cortex that help regulate emotions, and subsequently reduce stress.2

 Undergoing therapies such as CBT (cognitive behaviour therapy) can also help you ‘retrain’ your brain to reduce the symptoms of stress and help you feel better.